Getting a Visa for my visit to Uganda-Step Step Advice

 Applicants are advised to only submit their application in a period that falls within three months of their departure from Uganda.
 The validity of an approved E-Visa is three months, starting from the issue date.

 The East African Tourist Visa Option:

-The East African Visa is suitable for those who want to visit Uganda, Kenya, and Rwanda.
+The East African Visa suits those who want to visit Uganda, Kenya, and Rwanda.
 It is obtained from the country that you see first in East Africa.
 (Tanzania is not a participant in the East African Visa)

-It is also great for those that want to Trek Gorillas in Uganda and then continue to the Masai Mara from Entebbe.
+It is also great for those who want to Trek Gorillas in Uganda and continue to the Masai Mara from Entebbe.
 One Visa allows you to access three Countries, Uganda, Kenya, and Rwanda.